brujoand/blog.brujordet.no/content/post/productivity/Bottlenecked_by_context.md

 and previously an Excel sheet has been used to calculate this where data is fetched from various sources.

-I started out with Claude Code having it just fetch the on-call schedule from OpsGenie and the logged hours from Jira.
+I started out with Claude Code having it write a script to fetch the on-call schedule from OpsGenie and the logged hours from Jira.
 This was enough for me to fill in the spreadsheet the first month.
 Before the next month's report I added support for fetching salaries and generating the full spreadsheet.